Biografía

 Christopher Poole’s influence on digital politics includes:

-- Creating the platform that became the birthplace of Anonymous and numerous internet-based political actions
+- Creating the platform where the hacktivist collective Anonymous emerged and where numerous internet-based political actions were organized

-- Establishing the anonymous imageboard model that influenced how political content spreads without identity-based accountability
+- Establishing the anonymous imageboard model that allowed users to post political content without registration or identity verification

-- Building the infrastructure where meme-based political communication originated before spreading to mainstream platforms
+- Building the infrastructure where meme-based content was widely created and circulated before spreading to mainstream platforms

 - Shaping debates about content moderation, platform responsibility, and the boundaries of free speech online